Notice of Acceptance

 Applicants will already have all they require for the graduate school application if they have completed the PharmCAS application.
 Please indicate that you are applying to the Pharmacy DPH program.
 Official transcripts are required and need to be sent directly to the Office of Admissions, not to the College of Pharmacy.
 For questions regarding the Graduate Admissions Application please contact the Office of Admissions Graduate division at 801-581-8761, option 3.

-Applicants that apply without a bachelor’s degree are required to take the PCAT for the 2019-2020 cycle.
+Applicants that apply without a bachelor’s degree are required to take the PCAT for the 2020-2021 cycle.
 There is no minimum PCAT score required, although it will be reviewed as a whole with the student's application.
 Applicants that have received their bachelor’s degree, or will complete their bachelor's program in the spring/summer prior to them starting the program, can use that degree in place of the PCAT score.

 9. Pre-Pharmacy Requirements.